-Secondary Drinking Water Standards (SDWS): MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
-Contaminants with SDWSs do not affect the health at the MCL levels.
+Maximum Contaminant Level (MCL): The highest level of Secondary Drinking Water Standards (SDWS): MCLs for a contaminant that is allowed in drinking water.
+Primary contaminants that affect taste, odor, or appearance of the drinking MCLs are set as close to the PHGs (or MCLGs) as is water.
+Contaminants with SDWSs do not affect the health at the economically and technologically feasible.
+Secondary MCLs MCL levels.

-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+are set to protect the odor, taste, and appearance of drinking Treatment Technique (TT): A required process intended to reduce water. the level of a contaminant in drinking water.

-Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Maximum Contaminant Level Goal (MCLG): The level of Regulatory Action Level (AL): The concentration of a contaminant a contaminant in drinking water below which there is no which, if exceeded, triggers treatment or other requirements that a known or expected risk to health.
+MCLGs are set by the U.S. water system must follow.

-Variances and Exemptions: Permissions from the State Water Resources Control Board (State Board) to exceed an MCL or not comply with a treatment technique under certain conditions.
+Environmental Protection Agency (U.S. EPA).
+Variances and Exemptions: Permissions from the State Water Public Health Goal (PHG): The level of a contaminant in Resources Control Board (State Board) to exceed an MCL or not drinking water below which there is no known or expected comply with a treatment technique under certain conditions.

-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+risk to health.
+PHGs are set by the California Environmental Level 1 Assessment: A Level 1 assessment is a study of the water Protection Agency. system to identify potential problems and determine (if possible)

-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Maximum Residual Disinfectant Level (MRDL): The why total coliform bacteria have been found in our water system. highest level of a disinfectant allowed in drinking water.
+Level 2 Assessment: A Level 2 assessment is a very detailed study There is convincing evidence that addition of a disinfectant is of the water system to identify potential problems and determine (if necessary for control of microbial contaminants. possible) why an E. coli MCL violation has occurred and/or why